rwxdan/cisco-ssc-generator/README.md

 crypto pki import <trustpoint name 1> pem terminal password admin
 ```

-Use any trustpoint name of your preference in our case we are going to use "truspoint1" and the password admin (as we created earlier)
+Use any trustpoint name of your preference in our case we are going to use "truspoint1" and the password admin (as we've created earlier)

 6. Paste the command in your C9800-CL command line, and follow the prompt:

 ![](./images/image_02.png)

-7. In your linux terminal there are 3 "paste contents" with generated files in the correct order need for you IOS-XE device, in this example:
+7. In your linux terminal there are 3 "paste contents" with the generated files in the expected order needed for you IOS-XE device, in this example we got:

 ```
 <paste contents of example1.com-ca.crt>